-For entering into and managing contracts with the individuals concerned, for example our employees the legal basis is GDPR Article 6(1)(b) - b processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract'.
+For entering into and managing contracts with the individuals concerned, for example our employees the legal basis is UK GDPR Article 6(1)(b) - 'processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract'.

-Where we have a specific legal obligation that requires the processing of personal data, the legal basis is Article 6(1)(c) - 'processing is necessary for compliance with a legal obligation to which the controller is subject'.
+Where we have a specific legal obligation that requires the processing of personal data, the legal basis under the UK GDPR is:

+• Article 6(1)(c) - 'processing is necessary for compliance with a legal obligation to which the controller is subject'.

-For other processing of personal data about our employees, our legal basis is Article 6(1)(e) -
+For other processing of personal data about our employees, our legal basis under the UK GDPR is:

-'... exercise of official authority...'.
+• Article 6(1)(e) - '...exercise of official authority...'.

-Where we process special categories data for employment purposes the condition is: Article $9(2)(b) - \dots$ processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law...'.
+Where we process special categories data for employment purposes the condition is:

+Article 9(2)(b) - '...processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law...'.

-For the processing of information about the health of our workforce, the legal basis is: Article $9(2)(h) - \dots$ processing is necessary for the purposes of preventive or occupational medicine...assessment of the working capacity of the employee...the provision of health or social care...'.
+For the processing of information about the health of our workforce, the legal basis under the UK GDPR is:

+Article 9(2)(h) - '...processing is necessary for the purposes of preventive or occupational medicine...assessment of the working capacity of the employee...the provision of health or social care...'.